 Music & Social

-Ironically, Facebook and Twitter, who have each proposed a standard for deeplink tags, have yet to adopt their own proposals on their respective websites.
+Interestingly, Facebook and Twitter, who have each proposed a standard for deep link tags, have yet to adopt their own proposals on their respective websites.

 Of the top 50 Shopping apps, 26% have added deeplink tags to their sites, but just 3 are among the top 25 Shopping apps: eBay, Etsy, and Amazon Local.
 Others outside the top 25 include OfferUp, Modcloth, Threadflip, Fancy, Instacart, and Luvocracy.